TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthManager implementation.md

 ```

 First the data from the browser storage is retrieved.\
-If no user is stored, we get null back, so `User?` indicates this variable can be null.
+If no user is stored, we may get null back, so `User?` indicates this variable can be null.

 We create a `ClaimsPrincipal`, i.e. take the user information and put it into a `ClaimsPrincipal`.
 Then the `ClaimsPrincipal` is returned.